nbbaier/quiver/src/content/posts/quiver/05-offline-first.md

 ---
+title: "Part 5: Offline-First Architecture"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/05-offline-first"
-series: "Quiver"
 ---

-## Part 5: Offline-First Architecture

 *This is Part 5 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI.*